shirashko/Neuropsychiatry/README.md

 ## Usage

 1. Install the necessary dependencies.
-2. Ensure the `data-final.csv` file is in the same directory.
+2. Ensure the `data-final.csv` file is in the same directory
 3. Run the script using `python main.py`.